sampsyo/cs6120/content/blog/2020-12-22-pipeline-II-analysis/index.md

 dependencies between loop iterations.

-We denote the lower-bound II limited by resource usage confliction as ResMII, which is given by the formula (1):
+We denote the lower-bound II limited by resource usage confliction as ResMII, which is given by the formula (1), according to [this paper](https://www.jstage.jst.go.jp/article/ipsjtsldm/11/0/11_46/_pdf):

 \[ ResMII = \max_{r \in R} ResMII_r = \max_{r \in R} {\lceil \frac{O_r}{N_r} \rceil} \]

-Where $R$ is the set of available resources. $O_r$ is the number of operations in the loop body which occupy the resource $r$, and $N_r$ is the number of allocated resources, for example, the number of memory ports, or the number of DSPs.
+Where $R$ is the set of available resources, $O_r$ is the number of operations in the loop body which occupy the resource $r$, and $N_r$ is the number of allocated resources, for example, the number of memory ports, or the number of DSPs.

 RecMII stands for Recurrence minimum II.
 It denotes the lower-bound of II due to loop-carried dependence.
 A loop-carried dependence indicates that operations in the subsequent loop iteration cannot start until the operations in the current iteration have finished.
 Array accesses are a common source of loop-carried dependence.
-For example, the following code snippet shows that the next iteration of the loop will read the array element updated by the current loop iteration.
+I refered to [this document](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2015_2/sdsoc_doc/topics/calling-coding-guidelines/concept_pipelining_loop_unrolling.html#:~:text=A%20data%20dependence%20from%20an,called%20a%20loop%2Dcarried%20dependence.&text=In%20case%20of%20loop%20pipelining,operation%2C%20and%20the%20memory%20write) and copied the following code snippet, which shows that the next iteration of the loop will read the array element updated by the current loop iteration.
 The minimum initiation interval, in this case, is the total number of clock cycles required for memory read, the add operation, and the memory write.